rschristopher/ischristtrue.com/src/truth.md

  all that was, is, and will be -- including our own bodies and minds -- this is the Spirit of Truth;
-the source, the creator of all.
+the source, the creator of time and space, the creator of all.
 What kind of being, what kind of spirit, could be the source of all?

+This is what people mean by God.

 Well, turns out there's only a few of possible answers.
-Either He exists, or He doesn't.
+Either God exists, or He doesn't.
 And if He does exist,
  He is either knowable, or not.